theDierickxLab/theDierickxLab/team/index.md

 {% include section.html background="images/2017_Tiburcy.png" dark=true%}

 We are looking for new group members with passion, talent, and grit!
+{:.center}

 {% include section.html %}

 ## Join

-#### If you are interested in working with us as a PhD student or postdoc, please send me an email.
+If you are interested in working with us as a PhD student or postdoc, please send me an email.
 State briefly why you are interested and attach a CV, including information about the grades you had as an undergraduate.
 No need for a separate cover letter or certificates.
 Important: please insert "Application PhD" or "Application Postdoc" in the subject line.
 If you are applying to a specific advertisement, note this in your email.

 {% include link.html type="email" link="pieterjan.dierickx@mpi-bn.mpg.de" text="Apply Now" icon="" style="button" %}
 {:.center}